Check if you need a Student visa

 eGates nationals will also be required to provide evidence of their date of entry into the UK in the form of a boarding pass or flight confirmation.

 As a current student, you must have your passport and visa checked on arrival by the Student Immigration Service in Wessex House 8.29, between 10:00-12:00 and 14:00-16:00.

-Please note: due to the COVID-19 pandemic, in-person document checking sessions (for new and current students) are currently taking place by appointment only.
+In-person passport check sessions (for new and current students) take place by appointment only.
 The Student Immigration Service will contact relevant students closer to the date of their arrival to the UK and invite them to book a slot for their checks.